Code

 Observed effect: 50.4 CD4 cells

-In Chapter 8, we computed a bootstrap 95% confidence interval for this treatment effect and found it was entirely above zero — suggestive evidence that the drug works.
-But can we test this more rigorously?
-Can we quantify exactly how surprising this result would be if the drug had no effect at all?
+The bootstrap CI from Chapter 8 was entirely above zero — suggestive that the drug works.
+Can we quantify exactly how surprising the data would be if the drug did nothing?

-So what would happen if we shuffled the labels?
-If the drug truly does nothing, randomly reassigning patients to “control” and “treatment” should produce treatment effects that look just like the one we observed.
-But if our observed effect is much larger than what shuffling produces, that’s evidence the drug works.
+So what happens if we shuffle the labels?
+If the null is true, reassigning patients at random should produce test statistics that look just like the observed one.
+If the observed statistic is much larger than what shuffling produces, that is evidence against the null.

 ImportantDefinition: Permutation test

 A hypothesis test that builds the null distribution by shuffling group labels and recomputing the test statistic.
-The null distribution shows what the test statistic looks like when the null hypothesis (no effect) is true.
+The null distribution shows what the test statistic would look like if the null hypothesis were true.

 Step by step